 Students may withdraw from courses following the drop/add period until mid-term by completing the withdrawal process on BANNER.
 A withdrawal before mid-term is non-punitive, and a grade of "W" is assigned.
+However, a student may not exercise this right to withdraw to avoid sanction for academic dishonesty.
 Instructors may assign a "W" on the proof roll for students not attending class.
-However, it is the responsibility of the student to complete the withdrawal process.
+It is the responsibility of the student to complete the withdrawal process.
 A withdrawal is official when it is received and processed by the Office of the Registrar.